-As happenings cancel left and right because of coronavirus, millions are left taking unanticipated “staycations.”
-They’ve also been reacquainted with an all-too-regular outside guest: mosquitoes.
+As events cancel everywhere because of coronavirus, millions are left taking unintended “staycations.”
+They’ve also been reacquainted with an all-too-regular outside visitor: mosquitoes.

-If your yard has random brown patches, or leaves on your trees look like someone attacked them with a scissors, chances are you can thank Japanese beetles.
+If your grass has random discolored patches, or leaves on your trees look like someone attacked them with a scissors, chances are you can point the finger at Japanese beetles.

-Come late spring or early summer, you probably can't wait to get out on your watercraft.
-Be aware that you might have some unwelcome company.
+Come late spring or early summer, you probably can't wait to get out on your ski boat.
+Be aware that you might have some unanticipated company.

 The hits just keep coming, in the form of more unwelcomed six-legged visitors whose real home is across the waters.